TLC Print Club is inspired by the simple, heart-warming feeling of receiving happy mail.

 For you to ceremoniously unwrap your envelope of print joy in excitement, revealing a piece of beautiful visual art.

-To enjoy an original, handprinted, postcard print in your home or to lovingly gift as a keepsake to the ones who give you a warming sense of inner-home.
+To enjoy an original, handprinted, postcard-size print in your home or to lovingly gift as a keepsake to the ones who give you a warming sense of inner-home.

 The first print as a TLC Print Club member is from my ongoing Garden Plants of Kenya series.
-“Donkey Tail” pays homage to Mum’s favourite spot to enjoy the garden, shaded by the hot sun under an avocado tree with the Donkey Tail plant hanging from a branch.
-It’s been four years since she passed and three years since I wanted to make this print; and with all the joy it brought Mum, and with all the joy of opening an envelope of delights, it seems fitting to have “Donkey Tail” as the first print of the new TLC Print Club.
+“Donkey Tail” pays homage to a family-favourite spot to enjoy the garden, shaded by the hot sun under an avocado tree with the Donkey Tail plant hanging from a branch.
+It’s been four years since I wanted to make this print; and with all the joy it brought my family, and with all the joy of opening an envelope of delights, it seems fitting to have “Donkey Tail” as the first print of the new TLC Print Club.

 Coupled with my printmaking practice exploring botanical flora of the Great British countryside and my childhood home of equatorial Kenya, TLC Print Club postcard prints will convey a colour palette reflecting the glowing light and its luminosity on plants, enhancing the vibrancy of their colours - a concept exploring natural light, colour transformations and inner-home.